1st Year

 Use different objects that make noise when you play with your baby.
 Babies like music boxes, bells, rattles, and squeak toys and even the crinkling of paper.
 Remember, though, babies like to play for only a minute or two at a time.

-Help your baby learn about the world by telling her about the sounds she hears.
-Tell your baby what is happening when the telephone rings, when you drop something, when you turn on the water in the sink, or even when she burps.
+Help your baby learn about the world by telling them about the sounds they hear.
+Tell your baby what is happening when the telephone rings, when you drop something, when you turn on the water in the sink, or even when they burp.
 When you say, “Did you hear that?” in an excited tone of voice, your baby thinks you are having fun, too.

-Learn your baby’s way of telling you that she is listening.
-She might smile, wiggle her body, or stop what she was doing to tell you she is listening.
-She might also show that she is listening in ways that are difficult to see.
-For example, she might change her breathing pattern or move her hand.
+Learn your baby’s way of telling you that they are listening.
+They might smile, wiggle their body, or stop what they were doing.
+Your baby might also show that they are listening in ways that are difficult to see.
+For example, they might change their breathing pattern or move their hand.

 Touching Games

 Your baby likes your touch.
-Rub his body and give him a gentle massage after a bath.
+Rub their body and give them a gentle massage after a bath.
 Give your baby textures to touch.
-He likes the feel of soft fabric and different textures on his skin.
-Place him on a clean carpet, a terry cloth towel, or a smooth blanket.
-Touch his arms and hands with stuffed animals, rubber toys, and smooth and rough fabrics.
+They like the feel of soft fabric and different textures on their skin.
+Place them on a clean carpet, a terry cloth towel, or a smooth blanket.
+Touch their arms and hands with stuffed animals, rubber toys, and smooth and rough fabrics.

 Watch Out!

-Stay close to your baby and don’t leave him alone on a table or chair.
-You will be surprised at how fast he can turn and roll off.
+Stay close to your baby and don’t leave them alone on a table or chair.
+You will be surprised at how fast they can turn and roll off.
 Active babies can move or tip infant carrier seats.
 Always use the safety belts that come with the seats.

 Never place a carrier seat on soft, plush surfaces, which could make the carrier unstable and tip over.